JoshuaPrice13/PhishNet/Promo.md

 ## 🚀 What is PhishNet?

 PhishNet is an intelligent email security platform that helps businesses stay safe from phishing attacks.
-It automatically scans your inbox, flags suspicious emails using AI, and allows you to delete threats with a single click - all while keeping your data secure and private.
+It automatically scans your inbox, flags suspicious emails using AI, and allows you to delete threats with a single click -all while keeping your data secure and private.

 ## 💡 The Story Behind PhishNet

 ### Inspiration

 During our research for this hackathon, we discovered that **phishing attacks account for over 90% of successful data breaches** in businesses.
-We believe that stopping these attacks will have siginifigant benifets to our comminity and nation.
+We believe that stopping these attacks will have significant benefits to our community and nation.

 We realized that while large enterprises have dedicated security teams, small to medium-sized businesses often lack the resources to protect themselves effectively.
 We wanted to democratize email security and make enterprise-level protection accessible to everyone.